systematic-magic/cheetah/cheetah.rst

 PMC Checking Tool (CheeTah)
 ===========================

-PMC Checking Tool (CheeTah) is designed to simplify and speed up checking of the articles for PMC.
+PMC Checking Tool (CheeTah) is designed to simplify and speed up checking of the articles for PMC process.

-The goal of the tool is to mark up everything which is correct and attempt to point at incorrect entries.
+The goal of the tool is to mark up everything which is correct and attempt to pin point incorrect entries.
 Generally everything marked in Green is OK and EVERYTHING ELSE needs to be checked manually.
 Even though tool marks certain entries in Amber or Blue, it does not mean that those are the only issues of the paper.
 There can be others not found by the tool.
 Those should be checked manually.

 ..
 NOTE::

-	Even though every attempt is made to make sure that only valid entries are marked in green, occasionally tool may fail to identify wrong entries and will mark them green.
+	Even though every attempt is made to make sure that only valid entries are marked in green, occasionally tool may fail to identify wrong entries and mark them green.
-	If you notice such case, please report them to Lisa via email.
+	If you notice such cases, please report them to Lisa via email.

 Download
 --------